medined/mapping-relationship-tempo/README.md

 These are Marimo notebooks.
 For more information, see <https://marimo.io/>.

 - nb-load-cdr-data.py - This notebook shows how to read the raw CSV file.

 ![Raw Data](img-raw-dataset.png)
+*Raw Data*

 - nb-show-transformed-data.py - This notebook transforms the raw data into the format needed for the survival analysis to be run.

 ![Transformed Data](img-transformed-dataset.png)
+*Transformed Data*

 - nb-draw-network-from-cdr-data.py - This notebook shows how the two people in the interactions are related.
 Note the arrows depict the caller-callee relationship.
 This code is very primitive.
 For example, it won't handle a bi-directional relationship nicely when caller A calls caller B and vice versa.

-![Show The Caller-Callee Relationships](img-interaction-diagram.png)
+![Show The Caller-Callee Relationships](img-interaction-diagram.png) *Show The Caller-Callee Relationships*

 - nb-plot-time-to-reconnection.py - This notebook uses Kaplan-Meier to plot the time to reconnection for all caller-callee interactions and per caller-callee combinations.

-![Time To Reconnect For All Caller-Callee Combinations](img-time-to-reconnect-all.png)
+![Time To Reconnect For All Caller-Callee Combinations](img-time-to-reconnect-all.png) *Time To Reconnect For All Caller-Callee Combinations*

-![Time To Reconnect For Each Caller-Callee Combinations](img-time-to-reconnect-each.png)
+![Time To Reconnect For Each Caller-Callee Combinations](img-time-to-reconnect-each.png) *Time To Reconnect For Each Caller-Callee Combinations*

 ## Methodology